chinchang/lollipop.css/README.md

 Community contributions are most welcome to this project.
 To submit a lollipop animation, do the following:

-1. Fork the base pen on Codepen
+1. Fork the [base template pen](http://codepen.io/chinchang/pen/eNdaQE) on Codepen
 2. Code up your animation.
-Make sure that is an animation used in Android Lollipop OS.
+Make sure that is an animation used in Android Lollipop OS
 3. Submit a PR on this repo mentioning your pen link and short description on your animation

 If your submission meets the quality standards, it will be added to the website.